thedude0606/manusoptions/PROGRESS.md

 11. Add more detailed logging for streaming data processing
 12. Ensure all modules have proper docstrings and comments for maintainability
 13. Consider adding unit tests for the newly created options_utils.py functions
+14. Verify all required dependencies are properly documented in requirements.txt